Stride's Commitments to Privacy

 You have the right to request that We and our service providers delete your PI that We collected from you and have retained.
 This right is also subject to certain exceptions.
 We will let you know if an exception applies.
 These exceptions include where We or a service provider uses the PI to complete a transaction for which the PI was collected, provide goods or services that you requested or reasonably should have anticipated within the context of our relationship with you, use the information internally in a way that is compatible with the purpose for which you originally provided the information, detect or protect against security incidents, or malicious, deceptive, fraudulent, or illegal activity or otherwise comply with law.

 You have the right to opt-out of the sale of your PI by a business subject to certain laws and regulations.
 We do not sell any PI, regardless of the person’s age, for money or anything similar.
 However, to the extent that third party advertising cookies and related technologies are ultimately determined to be a “sale” We may engage in that activity.

 If you would like to request your PI, that your PI be deleted or that your PI not be sold, please send the request to privacy@K12.com or calling 703 483-7000.
 IMPORTANT: Please direct all requests related to education records and to course data directly to the public school in which the student is enrolled.
 As a service provider to those schools, We cannot delete or modify education records or other records collected or processed for, or on behalf of, a school, unless directed to do so by the school.

-You also have the right not to be discriminated against for exercising your privacy rights under California statutes.
+You also have the right not to be discriminated against for exercising your privacy rights under the applicable state statutes.
 We will not discriminate against you (by, for example, denying goods or services to you or providing a different level of quality of goods or services to you) because you exercised any of these privacy rights.

 What information is collected or shared on message boards and chats?